xToken/CompMod/webpages/alien_overview.md

 ### ParasiteCloud:
 	- New ability on the Drifter
 	- The cloud will be shot out from the drifter towards the target location
+	- The drifter will move until it has LOS on the target area before casting the parasite cloud
 	- As the cloud moves, it will parasite (2/s duration) nearby Marines, enabling the commander to scout ahead
 	- Costs is 3 tRes
 	- Requires the Defensive Traits research
+	- Will last for 10 seconds, and can travel up to 40m

 ### Drifter
-	- Drifters now build from the Hive
+	- Drifters can be built from Drifter Eggs placed anywhere on infestation.
-	- Drifters take 3 seconds to build
+	- Drifters take 5 seconds to build
 	- Health decreased from 300 to 250
 	- Armor decreased from 20 to 0
 	- Will now be healed by the hive